 - Based on financial need.

-*Students might have to pay back all or part of a Pell Grant if he/she withdraws from school before finishing an enrollment period (for example, a quarter).
+*Students may have to pay back all or part of a grant if he/she withdraws from school before finishing an enrollment period (for example, a quarter).

 - Do not have to be repaid.*